 If the senior is approved to be in the program, we will pair them with a volunteer to set up a weekly call.
 The conversation will last as long as the volunteer and senior choose to talk.

 Interested in being a volunteer caller?
 The ACSO conducts background checks on all callers.
-Apply online.
-You can also print out an application.
-Either email the document to SeniorCheckIn@araphaoegov.com or mail it to: Senior Check In - Arapahoe County Sheriff’s Office - ATTN: Human Resources, 13101 East Broncos Parkway, Centennial, CO 80112.
+To apply, print out an application and either email the document to SeniorCheckIn@araphaoegov.com or mail it to: Senior Check In - Arapahoe County Sheriff’s Office - ATTN: Human Resources, 13101 East Broncos Parkway, Centennial, CO 80112.

 Have questions?
 Email us at SeniorCheckIn@araphaoegov.com.

 Q: What if I want someone to check in on my elderly mom and I live all the way in Denver?
 Can I still enter her in the program?